The

 In Central Asia, as well as in many other countries around the world, the crisis in the media sphere has been caused by the governmental control, lack of journalism standards, and increasing language of intolerance.
 Continuous monitoring and studies of media and Internet highlight such trends.
 Xenophobia and its various types are expressed in open or veiled forms of intolerance in the media environment, which results in the hostility in response, negative impact on the audience, and encouragement of inhumane stereotypes in the society.
 The negative discourse is promoted by the propaganda, network aggression, and a series of fibs circulated in media and Internet.

-Our experts held seminars in Kazakhstan on freedom of expression and hate speech on Internet
+protecting freedom of expression and countering hate speech on the

 Some 40 journalists, lawyers, academics, representatives of the Justice, Interior, Investment and Development Ministries, the Prosecutor General’s Office, the Anti-terrorism Centre under the National Security Committee and Supreme Court gathered to discuss the relationship between media and hate speech policies and ways to enhance co-operation between governments, civil society and media organizations.